 - Stay home when you’re sick so that you don’t pass on the virus to the next person.

 For those who are really trying to stay ahead of the curve, nasal irrigation with lukewarm saline (salt water, such as is used with the Netti Pot) can help to clean out the sinuses and improve flow of normal secretions.

 Keep in mind, antibiotics only become an option when you’ve had other symptoms (such as a fever) or have had normal sinus infection symptoms for more than about 10 days, since most URIs are viral and improve spontaneously with time.

 Remember, I’m not a doctor.
 I just sound like one.

 Take good care of yourself and live the best life possible!

 The information included in this column is for educational purposes only.
 It is not intended nor implied to be a substitute for professional medical advice.
 The reader should always consult his or her healthcare provider to determine the appropriateness of the information for their own situation or if they have any questions regarding a medical condition or treatment plan.

-Glenn Ellis, is a Health Advocacy Communications Specialist.
-He is the author of Which Doctor?, and Information is the Best Medicine.
-A health columnist and radio commentator who lectures, nationally and internationally on health related topics, Ellis is an active media contributor on Health Equity and Medical Ethics.
+Glenn Ellis is a Health Advocacy Communications Specialist.
+He is the author of Which Doctor?, and is a health columnist and radio commentator who lectures, and is an active media contributor nationally and internationally on health related topics.

 For more good health information, visit: www.glennellis.com